Magnushammer: A Transformer-Based Approach to Premise Selection

 \paragraph{Performance on the single-step task} In the single-step setting, \method outperforms Sledgehammer by a wide margin on both PISA ($59.5\%$ vs. $38.3\%$) and \minif2f ($34.0\%$ vs. $20.9\%$).
-Additionally, on PISA, \method outperforms TF-IDF and BM25: text-based, non-trainable retrieval method \citep{robertson2009probabilistic} which is a strong baseline in common retrieval benchmarks \citep{thakur2021beir}.
+Additionally, on PISA, \method outperforms TF-IDF and BM25: text-based, non-trainable retrieval methods \citep{robertson2009probabilistic} which are strong baselines in common retrieval benchmarks \citep{thakur2021beir}.
 This suggests that \method is able to learn more than just superficial text similarity.
 In all these experiments we used the same evaluation protocol (following Algorithm~\ref{alg:evaluate_psm_on_proof_rate_benchmark}) and computational budget of $1000$ as detailed in Appendix \ref{app:computational_budget}.

 Interestingly, retrieval based on the generic OpenAI embeddings \citep{neelakantan2022text} (specifically: text-embedding-ada-002) yields reasonable performance comparable to Sledgehammer.
 This confirms the potential of neural premise selection to replace traditional symbolic methods.
 There is, however, a large gap to match Magnushammer.
 This shows that contrastive fine-tuning on our dataset provides non-trivial gains and supports our hypothesis that Magnushammer learns more than just mere textual similarity exploited by the general purpose method.

-\paragraph{Performance on the multi-step task} Neural theorem provers utilize language models to generate proof steps, following the approach proposed in \citep{polu2020generative}.
+\paragraph{Performance on the multi-step task} Neural theorem provers utilize language models to generate proof steps, following the approach proposed by \citet{polu2020generative}.
 This allows for the creation of more complex, multi-step proofs.
 The proof generation involves sampling a proof step from the language model, verifying it, and repeating this process until the proof is closed or the computational budget is exceeded.
-A best-first search algorithm is often used to explore the most promising proof states.
+The best-first search algorithm is often used to explore the most promising proof steps.

 Thor \citep{jiang2022thor} augments neural theorem provers with premise-selection capabilities.
 To this end, Thor allows the model to generate proof steps using Sledgehammer, which we replace with \method{} (see Appendix \ref{app:thor} for details).
 Thor + \method{} establishes a new state of the art on the PISA benchmark ($71.0\%$ vs. $57.0\%$).
 On miniF2F, our method also significantly outperforms Thor and achieves results competitive with the current state of the art.
 In these experiments, we give \method a computational budget of $200$.